mreese84/jans-wp/wp-content/plugins/woocommerce-products-filter/readme.txt

 1. The plugin settings

 == Changelog ==

+= 1.0.5 =
+* Heap of bugs from customers is fixed
+* Possibility to add a FILTER button, so the plugin dont search automatically until someone click on Filter
+* New option 'Use chosen' - you can switch off/on this js lib from now
+* In stock only checkbox on the front

+= 1.0.4 =
+Partly WPML compatibility + some little fixes

+= 1.0.3 =
+Adopted to woocommerce 2.3.2 and higher for products attributes filtering

 = 1.0.2 =
 Very important 1 bug fixed with Fatal Error.
 Corrected work with the native price filter (dynamic recount)